-What is A Bagel In Tennis?
+What Does Bagel Mean In Tennis?

 A bagel in tennis is when one opponent beats the other 6-0 in a set.
 This could happen in any level of tennis.
 It could also happen during any of the sets in a tennis match.
 In order to get a bagel, a player needs to win every game in a set.

 Sometimes a bagel in tennis is confused with someone winning each set in a match and winning a tennis match, 3-0 or 5-0, depending on the match.
 That is actually less rare, because a player could win each set but lose games within a set.
-So a bagel, and specifically a golden set bagel, are incredibly impressive.

 Does the player who got a bagel win the match?